 The Ship Inn

-Low Newton, its coastal location and sea views lure in its guests, and they stick around for the toasty open fire, freshly cooked food and exquisite local ingredients.
+The seafront Ship Inn offers sunny beach beers in the summer and a cosy haven in the winter.
+Based in Low Newton, its coastal location and sea views lure in its guests, and they stick around for the toasty open fire, freshly cooked seafood and exquisite local ingredients.
 With its whitewashed exterior, exposed stone interior, open fire and live music, what more could you wish for after a long walk by the sea.

 What’s nearby?